Nielsen Audio: Survey

 Arbitron's syndicated radio ratings service collects data by selecting a random sample of a population throughout the United States, primarily in 294 metropolitan areas, using a paper diary service 2‑4 times a year and the Portable People Meter (PPM) electronic audience measurement service 365 days a year.

 The term commonly used in the radio industry for these ratings is Arbitron book, a carryover from the era when ratings were published in a softcover report that was mailed to clients.
 More specifically, in the diary-measured markets these reports were called the "Spring book", "Summer book", "Fall book", and "Winter book".
 Between these "books", Arbitron releases interim monthly reports called "Arbitrends", which contain data from the previous three months known as "rolling average" reports.
 The two interim reports would be known, for example, as "Spring, Phase I" and "Spring, Phase II".

 Arbitron recruits diary survey respondents to note their listening habits in a seven-day paper diary and mail it back to Arbitron.
 The respondents are paid a small cash incentive for their participation.
 Turnaround time for release of data from the end of the survey period is approximately three weeks.

 After collection, the data is marketed to radio broadcasters, radio networks, cable TV companies, advertisers, advertising agencies, out-of-home advertising companies, and the online radio industry.
 Major ratings products include cume (the cumulative number of unique listeners over a period), average quarter hour (AQH share – the average number of people listening in a given 15‑minute period), time spent listening (TSL), and market breakdowns by age, gender, and race/ethnicity.
-It is important to understand that the "cume" only counts a listener once, whereas the AQH is a product of "cume" and time spent listening.
+The "cume" only counts a listener once, whereas the AQH is a product of "cume" and time spent listening.
 For example, if you looked into a room and saw Fred and Jane, then 15 minutes later saw Fred with Sara.
 The "cume" would be 3 (Fred, Jane, Sara) and the AQH would be 2 (an average of two people in the room in a given 15‑minute period).